Snake-Bio/ProST/README.md

 torch_geometric==2.7.0

-The recommended operating system is Ubuntu 20.04 LTS.
+The recommended operating system is Ubuntu 20.04.
 Some packages may not download correctly on Windows.

 ## Usage